risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 - Solder `Odroid DC Plug Cable <https://www.hardkernel.com/shop/dc-plug-cable-assembly-5-5mm/>`_ to `female servo cable <https://www.sparkfun.com/products/8738>`_ and connect to the UBEC output cable

 - In case of MindPX simply connect micro-USB cable to ``USB/OBC`` from the Odroid USB port.
 In case of Pixhawk use `FTDI module <https://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_TTL-232R_PCB.pdf>`_.
-Use `servo cable <https://www.sparkfun.com/products/8738>`_ to solder three wires to GND, TX, and RX.
+Use `servo cable <https://www.sparkfun.com/products/8738>`_ to solder three wires to GND, TX, and RX (refer to page 8 of the FTDI datasheet file).
 After that solder these three wires to corresponding **TELEM2** port cable.
 Note that GND connects to GND, RX to TX, and TX to RX.

 - Plug in the DC power cable to the Odroid and check if it's powered from the battery